tanmay-sketch/AIBharat/README.md

 While 'AI-For-Bharat' is valuable, it doesn't quite encompass the spirit of self-reliance that 'AI-By-Bharat' entails.
 Who truly owns the AI technology when we use cloud services or open-source frameworks? 🤔 It's a complex matter to define, but imagine a litmus test: if there were sanctions against India, would your AI-powered product or technology still function? 💪
 Having said that, this repo should have place for AI-For-Bharat efforts as well.
 So, go ahead and suggest those as well.

+A similar collection of resources can be found at [The Indic NLP Catalog](https://github.com/AI4Bharat/indicnlp_catalog)

   <a href="https://awesome.re">
     <img src="https://awesome.re/badge.svg" alt="Awesome" />
   </a>